-In particular, live streaming is becoming increasingly popular, so high-quality sound is mandatory to ensure stellar success and separate you from the pack.
+Whatever you’re doing, you need the best tools for the job, and the same goes for live streaming.
+It’s becoming increasingly popular, so the high-quality sound is mandatory to ensure stellar success and separate you from the pack.

-That’s why we’ve compiled the list of the very best USB audio mixers on the market.
-Pick any of them, and see the popularity of your streams grow.
+I’ve compiled a list of the very best USB audio mixers on the market.
+Pick any of them and see the popularity of your streams grow.

 However, with so many models on the market, choosing the right USB audio mixer for streaming is no simple task.

-Luckily, we’ve scoured the internet and best online audiophile stores in search of models which will give you the biggest bang for your buck.
-This is what we’ve come up with.
+Luckily, I’ve scoured the internet and the best online audiophile stores in search of models to test that will give you the biggest bang for your buck.
+This is what I’ve come up with.

 1. Mackie ProFX12v3